-Each director, may, upon request, refer transactions under consideration on the Company's shares to the Group General Counsel and Secretary of the Board, whom the Board has appointed as the compliance officer, in order for him/her to give an opinion on such transactions.
+Each director may, upon request, refer transactions under consideration on the Company's shares to the Group General Counsel and Secretary of the Board, whom the Board has appointed as the compliance officer, in order for him/her to give an opinion on such transactions.

-7.1 Privileged information
+7.1 Inside information

-Without prejudice to their confidentiality duties (as stated above), all directors and any other persons invited to attend all or part of the meetings of the Board and its Committees, and who has become aware of a privileged information, qualifying him/her as Insider (as defined in the Insiders Policy), shall satisfy with all duties stated at Section 4 of the Insiders Policy (obligations with respect to the holding of an inside information).

-As detailed in Section 3.1 of the Insiders Policy (Insiders List), the Company shall draw up, keep up to date and available to the AMF the list of the names of Insiders.
+- Without prejudice to their confidentiality duties (as stated above), all directors and any other persons invited to attend all or part of the meetings of the Board and its Committees, and who has become aware of Inside Information, qualifying him/her as Insider (as defined in the Insider Policy), shall satisfy with all duties stated at Section D. of the Insider Policy (Obligations related to the holding of Inside Information). - As detailed in Section D.3 of the Insider Policy (What is an Insider List), the Company shall draw up, keep up to date and available to the AMF the list of the names of Insiders.